ds2010/pyStoNED/doc/sphinx/free_course/index.rst

 Users of the pyStoNED package may benefit of the free online course "Productivity and Efficiency Analysis"(30E00300) organized at Aalto University of Business, Spring 2020, including video lessons, empirical examples and supporting materials.
-The course materials are available from the link : `30E00300 <https://mycourses.aalto.fi/course/view.php?id=23726&section=1>`_.
+The course materials are available on the `YouTube channel <https://youtube.com/playlist?list=PL1V6V9R5sTmkYINZ-fNGJPrhN4806rje_>`_.

 Table of contents: